DEFRA/ffc-demo-development/README.md

 ## Setup

 A script is provided to clone and prepare repositories for developing all the services which make up this application.
-Services will be cloned to [`./services/<repository>`](./services).

 ```
 # Clone repositories and build services